 April – May & September – October is the ideal time to visit the best beaches in Israel.
 The temperature remains around 25 degrees Celsius and is mostly mild and pleasant.

 * In September, on the eve of Yom Kippur – an important day in the Jewish calendar, the whole country comes to a halt.
 It is also known as the day of atonement and not an advisable time to visit Israel

-Tel Aviv flaunts the best Israeli beaches.
+Tel Aviv flaunts the best Israeli beaches that are too stunning to ignore.
 Stay cautious of the sunsets at the beaches here, they are highly addictive!